xmtp/xmtp-dot-org/README.md

 After you've submitted your PR, the `xmtp.org` team will review your PR and either:

-- Accept your proposal and publish your change
+- Accept your PR and publish your contribution
-- Accept your proposal but ask for some changes before publishing
+- Accept your PR but request some changes before publishing your contribution
-- Not accept your proposal and explain why
+- Not accept your PR and explain why

 The `xmtp.org` team includes technical writers, product managers, developers, designers, and other XMTP subject matter experts.
 The team reviews documentation PRs based on a few criteria, including: